l30nard0/mif/doc/readme.txt

 4. Using MIF prototype
 ----------------------

 MIF API consists of several methods.
-Most methods first contact MIF-pvdman to obtain a list of PvDs and then performe some operations on them: select one PvD and switch to that PvD.
-Other methods (like pvd_reset) doesn't use MIF-pvdman.
+Most methods first contact PvD-manager to obtain a list of PvDs and then perform some operations on them: select one PvD and switch to that PvD.
+Other methods (like pvd_reset) doesn't use PvD-manager.
-In this scenario, MIF-pvdman just serves information about PvDs to applications synchronously on request or via signals (to notify a client about some change).
+In this scenario, PvD-manager just serves information about PvDs to applications synchronously on request or via signals (to notify a client about some change).
-Therefore, two operations are required from MIF-pvdman, to provide PvD information when requested ("get" functions) and to send a signal (over d-bus) when something changed in PvDs.
+Therefore, two operations are required from PvD-manager, to provide PvD information when requested ("get" functions) and to send a signal (over d-bus) when something changed in PvDs.